 - Pay by credit card instead of cash.

 Learn about your rights regarding price-gouging.
 Substantially increasing the price of critical goods under emergency conditions is forbidden by law.
-In addition, make sure your TV will work after the digital transition on June 12 so that you receive important hurricane information.
+For prospective homeowners, general information on homeowners insurance is available at reviews.com.

-Gas Station and Grocery Stores with Generators and/or Generator Capability
+Gas Stations and Stores with Generators or Generator Capability

 The attachments below list gas stations and grocery stores in Miami-Dade County that have identified themselves as having backup power capability.
 However, it is important to keep in mind that factors other than a lack of electricity may keep businesses from opening post-disaster, including structural damage, supply shortages and/or lack of manpower.